 The PSUs granted to Messrs.
-Stone, Garrison and Gillis were for a target number of 70,330 shares, 26,257 shares, and 11,253 shares, respectively, of the Company's common stock on the following terms.
+Stone, Garrison and Gillis were for a target number of 70,330 shares, 26,257 shares, and 11,253 shares, respectively, on the following terms.
 The PSUs will vest based 50% upon achievement of a three-year revenue target and 50% upon achievement of a three-year adjusted EBITDA target determined by the Board, with threshold, target and stretch target payout percentages of 50%, 100%, and 167% of the target number of shares based on the extent of achievement of such revenue and adjusted EBITDA targets.
 In addition, the number of PSUs that will vest is subject to a total shareholder return ("TSR") modifier that may increase the target number of shares vested based on a comparison of the Company's TSR for the three-year period from the grant date until the third anniversary of the grant date (the "Performance Period") to the TSR of the S&P Software and Services Select Industry Index (the "Peer Index") over the Performance Period, as set forth in the following table:

-Per formance ive TSR (Company company ware and Services Select In Relative 7 ΓSR Mul tiplier asure Threshold Target Stretch Threshold Target Stretch Rel lative TSR 2+ CAGR percentage points above 7+ CAGR percentage points above 12+ CAGR percentage points above 100% 110% 120%
+Performance Performance Goals Relati Relative TSR Multiplier measure Threshold Target Stretch Threshold Target Stretch Relative TSR 2+ CAGR percentage 7+ CAGR percentage 12+ CAGR percentage 100% 110% 120% points above points above points above